-- 1. The Degree of Master of Science (MSc) may be awarded by the University of Glasgow in the Faculties of Arts, Biomedical and Life Sciences, Education25, Engineering, Information and Mathematical Sciences, Law, Business and Social Sciences, Medicine and Physical Sciences; the Degrees of Master of Science (Adult and Continuing Education), Master of Science (Adult and Continuing Education (Teaching Adults)), Master of Science (Adult and Continuing Education (Community Development)) and Master of Science (Science and Science Education) in the Faculty of Education, the Degree of Master of Science (Medical Science) in the Faculty of Medicine, and the Degree of Master of Science (Veterinary Science) in the Faculty of Veterinary Medicine. - 2.
+- 1. The Degree of Master of Science (MSc) may be awarded by the University of Glasgow in the Faculties of Arts, Biomedical & Life Sciences, Education, Engineering, Information & Mathematical Sciences, Law, Business & Social Sciences, Medicine and Physical Sciences; the Degrees of Master of Science (Adult & Continuing Education), Master of Science (Adult & Continuing Education (Teaching Adults)), Master of Science (Adult & Continuing Education (Community Development)) and Master of Science (Inter-professional Science Education and Communication) in the Faculty of Education, the Degree of Master of Science (Medical Science) in the Faculty of Medicine, and the Degree of Master of Science (Veterinary Science) in the Faculty of Veterinary Medicine. - 2.
 The Degree of Master of Science may also be awarded on the recommendation of the Scottish Agricultural College. - 3.
-The Degree of Master of Science or the Degree of Master of Science (Science and Science Education), or the Degree of Master of Science (Medical Science) or the Degree of Master of Science (Veterinary Science) may be conferred (a) honoris causa upon persons who have done work deserving of such recognition in any department in the Faculty of Science, Medicine, Engineering and Veterinary Medicine and (b) iure officii upon any person holding office in the University who is not already a graduate of the University.
+The Degree of Master of Science or the Degree of Master of Science (Inter-professional Science Education and Communication), or the Degree of Master of Science (Medical Science) or the Degree of Master of Science (Veterinary Science) may be conferred (a) honoris causa upon persons who have done work deserving of such recognition in any department in the Faculty of Science, Medicine, Engineering and Veterinary Medicine and (b) iure officii upon any person holding office in the University who is not already a graduate of the University. - 4.
+The Senate may make regulations, which are subject to the approval of the University Court, governing the award of these Degrees these are set out in the section entitled 'Regulations' below.